Member Login

 How did this happen?
 Rotary and the polio eradication timeline

-This history of Polio and Rotary's role in taking on the challenge to eradicate this disease can been followed in this dramatic timeline.
+This history of polio and Rotary's role in taking on the challenge to eradicate this disease can been followed in this dramatic timeline.
 Click on the image above and follow Rotary's journey from a global pandemic spanning 135 countries to being on the verge of total eradication.
 Only Afghanistan and Pakistan remain... so close, but also a very critical final step to ensure a polio-free world for future generations.

 Donations